Meet the Staff

 Board of Advisors

-Tisa Wenger, (Co-Chair, Faculty Advocate), Department of Religious Studies/American Studies, Yale University
+Tisa Wenger, (Chair), Department of Religious Studies/American Studies, Yale University

 Lisa Brooks (Abenaki), Professor of English and American Studies, Amherst College